 - Jerba Online: University of Pennsylvania.

 - Dakhleh Oasis Project: Monash University.
 A long-term regional study of the interaction between environmental changes and human activity in the Dakhleh Oasis area.
 The website includes their annual reports.

 - North Kharga Oasis Survey: The American University in Cairo.
 The website includes overviews of each site in the study and summaries of each field season.

 - Sais: Egypt Exploration Society and University of Durham, in collaboration with the Supreme Council of Antiquities.
 This project began in 1997, and reports are available for every field season.

 - Tunisias-British Utica Project

 - The American School of Classical Studies’ pages on their Excavations in the Athenian Agora and Excavations in Ancient Corinth feature a wealth of data, including published reports, objects, photographs, and drawings.
 Integration with the ASCSA’s other online resources rounds out the experience.

-- Excavations at Azoria: The University of North Carolina and Iowa State University’s excavations of an Early Iron Age and Archaic site on Crete.
+- The Azoria Project: The University of North Carolina and Iowa State University’s excavations of an Early Iron Age and Archaic site on Crete.

 - Diros Project: The Field Museum, Chicago, and Millsaps College.